Amphibious warfare: Modern operations

-World War I marked the beginning of the first modern amphibious warfare operations.
+World War I (1914-1918) marked the beginning of the first "modern" amphibious-warfare operations.
 However, tactics and equipment were still rudimentary and required much improvisation.

-At the time, British Royal Marine Light Infantry (merged with the Royal Marine Artillery in the 1920s to form the Royal Marines) were used primarily as naval parties onboard Royal Navy warships to maintain discipline and man ships' guns.
-The RMLI joined a new Royal Navy division, the Royal Naval Division, formed in 1914 (out of those not needed on ships) to fight on land; however, throughout the conflict, army units were depended upon to provide the bulk, if not all, of troops used in amphibious landings.
+At the time, British Royal Marine Light Infantry (RMLI, merged with the Royal Marine Artillery in the 1920s to form the Royal Marines) were used primarily as naval parties onboard Royal Navy warships to maintain discipline and to man ships' guns.
+The RMLI joined a new Royal Navy entity, the Royal Naval Division, formed in 1914 (out of personnel not needed on ships) to fight on land; however, throughout the conflict, army units were depended upon to provide the bulk, if not all, of troops used in amphibious landings.

 The first amphibious assault of the war was the Battle of Bita Paka (11 September 1914) was fought south of Kabakaul, on the island of New Britain, and was a part of the invasion and subsequent occupation of German New Guinea by the Australian Naval and Military Expeditionary Force (AN&MEF) shortly after the outbreak of the First World War.
-The first British amphibious assault of the war ended in disaster in November 1914.
-A large British Indian Army force was directed to launch an amphibious assault on Tanga, German East Africa.
+A British amphibious assault ended in disaster in November 1914, after a large British Indian Army force was directed to launch an amphibious assault on Tanga, German East Africa.
 British actions prior to the assault, however, alerted the Germans to prepare to repel an invasion.
 The Indian forces suffered heavy casualties when they advanced on the city, forcing them to withdraw back to their boats, leaving much of their equipment behind.

-A plan was devised to land British heavy tanks from pontoons in support of the Third Battle of Ypres, but this was abandoned.
+A plan was devised to land British heavy tanks from pontoons in support of the Third Battle of Ypres in 1917, but this was abandoned.

-The Imperial Russian Army and Navy also grew adept to amphibious warfare in the Black Sea, conducting many raids and bombardments on Ottoman positions.
+The Imperial Russian Army and Navy also grew adept in amphibious warfare in the Black Sea, conducting many raids and bombardments on Ottoman positions.

+But events after the February Revolution of March 1917 curtailed Russian plans for an amphibious assault on the Bosphorus.

-On 11 October 1917, German land and naval forces launched an amphibious assault, code named Operation Albion, on the islands of Saaremaa (Ösel), Hiiumaa (Dagö) and Muhu (Moon); they controlled the entrance to the Gulf of Riga.
+On 11 October 1917, German land and naval forces launched an amphibious assault, code-named Operation Albion, on the islands of Saaremaa (Ösel), Hiiumaa (Dagö) and Muhu (Moon); together they control the entrance to the Gulf of Riga.
 By the end of the month German forces had successfully overrun the islands forcing the Russians to abandon them with the loss of some 20,000 troops, 100 guns and the pre-dreadnought battleship Slava.
-The capture of the islands opened a route for German naval forces into the Gulf of Finland threatening the city of Petrograd, a fact that contributed to the cessation of hostilities on the Eastern front.
+The capture of the islands opened a route for German naval forces into the Gulf of Finland threatening the city of Petrograd, a threat that contributed to the cessation of hostilities on the Eastern front.